 So how does one perform a chakra meditation?
 “It really depends on the person and meditation changes with each sitting,” says Knowles.
-“If you’re a visual person, I would suggest using the colours associated with each chakra as a focal point.
-For others, it’s easier to place a hand at each point to understand how they feel and to focus the attention on these points whilst guiding through the meditation.
+“If you’re a visual person, I would suggest using the colors associated with each chakra as a focal point.
+For others, it’s easier to place a hand at each point to understand how they feel and to focus the attention on these points whilst guiding through the meditation."

-“Remember that mediation does not necessarily require closed eyes, this is used as a means to soften the mind and help you focus, but take for example candle mediation.
+“Remember that mediation does not necessarily require closed eyes, this is used as a means to soften the mind and help you focus, but take for example candle meditation.
 You would sit open-eyed watching the flame throughout, closing the eyes at the end of the practice.
 So you could have a visual cue of the chakra points before you and as you focus on each point on the visual align it to the point on your own body working from the root to the crown.
 Once you reach the crown, I would recommend closing your eyes.

 As with any meditation, you can perform it daily or weekly, aim for around 20 minutes each time.
 “There are two types of chakra meditation I would recommend,” says Knowles.

 Sit on the floor (my preferred position) or lie flat, and start focusing on your breath.

 “Close your eyes to pull your attention within,” she tells us.
 “I would then bring your attention (in your mind’s eye) to the first chakra point: the base, which is your connection to the earth.
 I would ask that this be shown to me in whichever way is best for me (or you!), be it the color we are taught is associated with it, be it a symbol or a word.